Workers’ Rights Clinic

 Click here for the EJC’s fact sheets about various employment law problems.

-Parking is plentiful and free in a private parking lot attached to the clinic and on the street.
-Directions to the Workers’ Rights Clinic
+Parking is free when available, in a private parking lot attached to the clinic and on the street.

 |Number of People in Household||Household Income (including partner or spouse, unemployment, welfare etc) in the Last 12 Months|